Godarck/PipBoy-CYD-Project/README.md

  HTTPClient

  ArduinoJson
- // ???? not use ogg lib https://github.com/pschatzmann/codec-ogg
+ // ???? not use now - for ogg lib https://github.com/pschatzmann/codec-ogg

 * ====== Settings: =========